apache/skywalking/docs/en/setup/backend/backend-alarm.md

-# Alarm
+# Alerting
-The alarm core is driven by a collection of rules defined in `config/alarm-settings.yml.` There are three parts to alarm rule definitions.
+The alerting core is driven by a collection of rules defined in `config/alarm-settings.yml.` There are three parts to alerting rule definitions.
-1. [Alarm rules](#rules).
-They define how metrics alarm should be triggered and what conditions should be considered.
+1. [alerting rules](#rules).
+They define how metrics alerting should be triggered and what conditions should be considered.
 1. [Webhooks](#webhook).
-The list of web service endpoints, which should be called after an alarm is triggered.
+The list of web service endpoints, which should be called after an alerting is triggered.
 1. [gRPCHook](#grpchook).
-The host and port of the remote gRPC method, which should be called after an alarm is triggered.
+The host and port of the remote gRPC method, which should be called after an alerting is triggered.

 ## Entity name
 Defines the relation between scope and entity name.